Hold It Don't Drop It

 "Hold It Don't Drop It" is a song recorded by American singer Jennifer Lopez for her sixth studio album, Brave (2007).
-It was written by Kevin "Dirty Swift" Risto, Waynne "Bruce Wayyne" Nugent, Lopez, Allen Phillip Lees, Tawanna Dabney (a.k.a.
-Frankie Storm), Janet Sewell, Cynthia Lissette, Dennis Lambert, and Brian Potter.
+It was written by Kevin "Dirty Swift" Risto, Waynne "Bruce Wayyne" Nugent, Lopez, Allen Phillip Lees, Tawanna Dabney, Janet Sewell, Cynthia Lissette, Dennis Lambert, and Brian Potter.
 Originally planned to be released as the first single from the album, it was released as the second single on October 26, 2007.

 Background and release

 On July 28, 2007, it was announced that "Hold It Don't Drop It" would be released as the lead single from her then-upcoming sixth studio album, Brave (2007).
 It was also confirmed that she would perform the song live on Fashion Rocks on September 7.
 Two days later, it was announced that the single would be released on October 1 in the United Kingdom.
 On August 7, it was revealed that "Hold It Don't Drop It" would be released alongside "Do It Well" as a double single.
 "Do It Well" was ultimately released as the sole lead single from the album and "Hold It Don't Drop It" was chosen to be released as the second single in select countries.
 It was sent to contemporary hit radio in Russia on October 26, 2007.